 (1) The packages shall be inspected for proper quantity and any obvious damage by at least two licensed employees, one of whom shall be from the table games department and the other from the security department or accounting department;

-(2) The dice shall be recorded in the dice inventory ledgers by a licensed member of the security or accounting department.
+(2) The dice or cards shall be recorded in the inventory ledgers by a licensed member of the security, accounting, or table games department.
 Any discrepancies in the invoice or packing list or any defects found shall be reported upon discovery to a commission gaming agent on duty; and

 (3) The boxes shall be placed in secured storage by at least two licensed employees, one from the table games department and the other from either the security department or accounting department.